fjoder/fef/README.md

 # Front End Foundations
-Each lesson is seperated by a comment block
+Each lesson has its own script file